 One potential cause for the high rates of back pain is the increasingly sedentary nature of our careers.
-Abbey Boudouvas, a physical therapist at Tufts Medical Center shares her advice on how to best prevent and treat lower back pain after a stationary day at work.
+Abbey Boudouvas, a physical therapist at Tufts Medical Center has seen a lot of these symptoms.
+She says one reason back and neck pain may be on the rise is the increasingly sedentary nature of our work.
+She shares her advice on how to best prevent and treat lower back pain after a stationary day on the job.

 Adjustments at work

 “Back pain can result from many different causes,” said Boudouvas.
 “Generally, strengthening the abdominal and paraspinal muscles and addressing posture under the guidance of a trained clinician will help immensely.”

 Changing your work environment and adding in movement to your everyday work schedule could greatly benefit your lower back.
 For those who work at a desk, she recommends something called the "Hedge’s 3S’s Ideal Work Pattern,” a routine pioneered by ergonomics professor Dr. Alan Hedge that alternates between sitting, standing and stretching throughout your normal shift.
 The Pattern suggests that during a typical 7.5 hour workday, you should perform: